The Daily Dose/Sunday, January 26, 2025

 Writing worth reading.
 Usually.

-The Diary of a Nobody – Sparrow does some whining.
+The Diary of a Nobody – Sparrow declines to make a joke.
 Today’s Diary.

 ———